Shanta Pathak: Career

 Unhappy about her husband's job cleaning the drains for St Pancras Council, Pathak decided the family should start a similar business to that they had in Kenya, running a kitchen from their Queen's Crescent flat in Kentish Town.

-Progress was slow, and it was several years until they had enough money to buy a small shop close to Euston Station, followed by another in 1961, in Bayswater.
+Progress was slow, and it was several years until they had enough money to buy a small shop in Drummond Street close to Euston Station, followed by another in 1961, in Bayswater.

 In 1962, their neighbours complained about the noise and smell, and the Council gave them three months to find alternative premises.
 They found a converted mill in Brackley, Northamptonshire, and left London.
 Later, they relocated to Lancashire.

-Over time, the business grew to have an annual turnover of £55 million, and in 2007 was taken over by Associated British Foods for a sum estimated to be between £100- and £200 million.
+Over time, the business grew to have an annual turnover of £55 million, and in 2007 was taken over by Associated British Foods for £200 million.

 Personal life

 They had four sons and two daughters.
-Her husband died in 1997, but the will he left was unclear, and there were long-running family disputes and various acrimonious court cases.
+Her husband died in 1997, but his will was unclear; prolonged family disputes and various acrimonious court cases followed his death.
+Pathak was a devout Hindu.